ICSC-CN-HPC-Spoke-4-Earth-Climate/documentation/docs/source/1_introduction.rst

 the creation of a
 `GitHub Organization <https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations>`_
 is considered more appropriate.
+A GitHub Organization acts as a shared account for multiple repositories, with a unique name and branding.
+It allows administrators to assign roles and manage access to resources in a structured way.

-A GitHub organization is a shared account, serving as a container for multiple repositories, which can be given a unique name and brand.
+A GitHub Organization acts as a shared account for multiple repositories, with a unique name and branding.
-Organizations enable to define a hierarchy of roles for the personal accounts joining it, allowing a subset of people to granularly manage the access to the organization resources.
+It allows administrators to assign roles and manage access to resources in a structured way.
 This solution allows individual working groups to organize their repositories according to specific needs, while leaving control of the overall structure and organization